PREPARING FOR YOUR RECRUITING IN MOTION INTERVIEW

 - Wait for the interviewer to ask you a question before speaking, and ensure that you speak clearly.

-And, most importantly, if you have any questions; please ask!
-Our friendly associates want to ensure that this video-clip brings out the best of your many attributes, so if there is anything that requires clarification, do not hesitate to let us know!
+- And, most importantly, if you have any questions; please ask!
+Our recruiters want to ensure that your video-clip brings out the best of your many attributes, so if there is anything that requires clarification, do not hesitate to let us know!

-Prior to attending at our office, we encourage you to review the sample video-clips on our web-site.
-These will give you a great idea as to what your video may look like.
+Prior to attending the interview, we encourage you to review the sample video-clips below.
+These will give you a great idea as to what to expect.

 In specific, please be prepared to answer the following questions for the video-clip portion of your interview: